powsybl/.github/ROADMAP.md

     - Support modifications on the network by the simulator.
     - Support of curves.
 - Improving our open load flow used for tests, experimental and collaboration purposes.
 For more information, please read the [README file](https://github.com/powsybl/powsybl-open-loadflow/blob/master/README.md).
     - A perfomant security analysis: work in progress.
+Support of remedial actions in discussion.
     - Increase support of regulations: end of 2020, shunts regulation for 2021.
+    - Sensitivity computations: 2021.

 ## Py-powsybl
-Integration of the powsybl library in python, soltuion based on JPype.
+Integration of the powsybl library in python, solution based on JPype.
 We have planned to build a prototype before the end of 2021.

 ## Data management